What to Know Before Renting Out a Room in Your House

 Whether to offer a furnished or unfurnished space will probably be determined by the type of renter you’re looking for.
 If you live in a college town, prospective renters might not have any furnishings of their own, so will likely be looking for a furnished rental.
 As with a short-term rental mentioned above, a furnished rental will probably be a given.
 A potential long-term housemate, though, may have their own furnishings to bring to the space.

-Return on Investment
+Track Your Return on Investment

 Recommended: What Is Considered a Good Return on Investment?

-Taxes
+Don’t Forget Taxes

-The IRS considers rental of part of your property, such as a spare room, as taxable income.
-And, like some business expenses, there are expenses related to this type of rental that are tax deductible.
-Any deductions claimed must be directly related to the portion of the home that is used for rental purposes and is generally calculated as a percentage of the home’s total square footage.
+As you think about how to rent out a room, you’ll want to consider the tax implications.
+It’s wise to treat renting a room in your house as a business of sorts.
+The IRS considers the rental of part of your property, such as a spare room, as taxable income.
+And as with some business expenses, certain expenses related to this type of rental can be tax deductible.
+Any deductions claimed must be directly related to the portion of the home that is used for rental purposes.

 Your homeowner’s insurance policy may also include a clause related to leasing part of your home.
 Some companies may allow you to rent a room in your home without any change to your policy, while others may disallow it completely.
 There’s a chance you may see an increase in your premium, as well.
 To be on the safe side, it’s a good idea to let your insurance agent know of any change in your home’s occupancy.
+While you’re at it, check into what if any help you might get from your insurer if you encounter repairs related to your tenant.
+What is your plumbing issues coverage, for example?

-Recommended: Condo vs Townhouse
+Recommended: Condo vs. Townhouse

-Rental Agreement
+The Rental Agreement

 Having a formal, written lease in place will go a long way in protecting both you and your renter.
 A thorough agreement might include: